RationAI/xopat/modules/webgl/README.md

         - some parameters are global, see more detailed description in `shaders/README.md`

 #### Data settings
-Data must be loaded with compliance to the indices used in `dataSources` elements across the visualisation (strings / image srouce paths passed to `addVisualisation()`)
+Data must be loaded in compliance with indices used in `dataSources` elements across the visualisation (strings / image srouce paths passed to `addVisualisation()`)
 - the module will automatically extract an ordered subset of the given data in the order in which it expects the data to arrive
 - see `WebGlWrapper.getSources()`